Qodestackr/BimaBazaar/README.md

 # BimaBazaar Kenya: Matatu Insurance, Simplified.
 Digital.
 Instant.

+A matatu is off the road for three days because of insurance paperwork.
+That's KES.
+12,000+ in lost revenue.
+A SACCO manager stays up until 2 AM juggling renewals for 200 vehicles.
+Drivers waste precious hours hunting for the best coverage while their families wait for dinner.
+This isn't just inefficiency – it's money being burned, families going hungry, and Kenyans missing work.
+The matatu insurance system isn't just broken.
+It's actively harming the backbone of our transport economy.
+We're not here to fix it.
+We're here to rebuild it from the ground up.

 If a matatu owner spends days comparing third-party cover, we’ve failed.
-If a driver loses earnings waiting for accident claims, we’ve failed.
+If a driver loses earnings waiting for claims, we’ve failed.
-If a SACCO struggles to manage 100+ PSV policies manually, we’ve failed.
 The insurance industry for matatus is broken—rigid pricing, opaque comparisons, claims stuck in paperwork.
 We’re here to change that

 ## **The BimaBazaar Promise**

 🚌 **Compare PSV Policies in 5 Minutes** – No broker visits, no hidden terms.

 📱 **Buy & Activate Instantly** – Pay via M-Pesa, get your policy via WhatsApp/SMS.

 ⚡ **Faster Claims, Less Downtime** – Upload accident photos, track payout status in real time.

 🤖 **Swahili-Speaking AI Assistant** – “Nataka bima ya matatu ya third-party” → gets you covered.

 <!-- 🔄 **Compare Policies in Minutes** – No more endless office visits.